mui/material-ui/docs/src/pages/lab/speed-dial/speed-dial.md

 # Speed Dial

-<p class="description">When pressed, a floating acion button can display three to six related actions in the form of a speed dial.</p>
+<p class="description">When pressed, a floating action button can display three to six related actions in the form of a speed dial.</p>

 If more than six actions are needed, something other than a FAB should be used to present them.